TheDolentCity/paladins-of-awoudan/src/content/docs/classes/the-white-ash-temple.md

 ## Builds

 You unlock abilities and feats as you level up.
-There are three builds for this class that you can follow for quick character creation and level ups.
+There are three builds for this class that you can follow for quick character creation and level ups. **These builds are optional guides, you do not need to follow them.**

 ### The Cleric